ParafinSerdar/Restaurant-website/README.md

 # Restaurant-website
-The hottest pizza in the world. https://parafinserdar-restaurant-website.netlify.app/
+The hottest pizza in the galaxy. https://parafinserdar-restaurant-website.netlify.app/